zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 **Collaboration.** If you are interested in my research, please feel free to reach out.
 (For early-stage researchers, I am also happy to provide guidance and discuss ideas.)

-**Seeking Postdoc/Visiting Scholar positions.
+**Seeking Postdoc/Visiting Scholar positions!
 If my research aligns with your interests, I would be happy to discuss potential opportunities.**